jan-moeller/bugspray/README.md

 `"b"`, `i` is _also_ incremented from `0` to `1`, because it does not depend on section `"a"`.
 Section `"c"` sees `i` as `1` because it is part of section `"b"` and therefore sees all of its changes.
+At the end of the test case, `i` is going to be `1` no matter what - because either section `"a"` or `"b" -> "c"` has been executed.
+Therefore, postconditions can naturally be tested after sections.

+In total, this test case will be executed twice; once for every leaf section.

 The `SECTION` macro supports an optional second argument.
 Just like with test cases, you can specify an evaluation constraint: